vasantakmr/landingui/content/courses/javascript/_index.md

 ---
 lastmod: 2022-11-11T10:23:30-09:00
-title: Java Interview Questions
+title: Javascript
-description: 90% frequently asked interview questions and answers.
+description: Build the web you want with Javascript.
-weight: 1
+weight: 0
 type: courses
 author: Vasanta Kumar
 authorname: Vasanta Kumar
 authorbio: Software Developer at KLA Corporation
 vimeo: 775081844
 tags:
-  - java
+  - javascript
-  - interview
+  - web
-  - questions
+  - frontend

 stack:
-  - java
+  - js
 ---

-**The Java Interview Questions** is a interview-based course that aims to prepare yourself to clear Java Interviews on your first attempt.
+**Javascript** is a crash-course that aims to prepare yourself to clear Javascript Interviews on your first attempt.
-We assure that you will get here the 90% frequently asked interview questions and answers.
+We assure that you will build the web you want with Javascript.

 ## 🦄 What will I learn?

 The goal of this course is to provide you with a solid set of 200+ java question bank.
 Here's a quick summary of what you can expect to learn...

-- 🚀 JVM, JRE, JDK
+- 🚀 Variables
-- 👨‍🎤 Object oriented principles
+- 👨‍🎤 Strings
--  ⚛  Exception handling
+-  ⚛  JSON
-- 📊 Collection Framework
-- 💪 Multi-threading
-- 👨‍🚀 Access Modifiers
-- 📊 String handling
 - 🎭 Miscellaneous